-Purim is a merry Jewish holiday that commemorates the effort of the biblical Queen Esther of Persia who though not allowed to speak, prayed and found a way to speak to her husband the king, and by her courage saved the Jewish community of Persia from extermination.
+Purim is a merry Jewish holiday that commemorates the effort of the biblical Queen Esther of Persia who though not allowed to speak by tradition, prayed and found a way to speak to her husband the king, and by her courage saved the Jewish community of Persia from extermination.

 Purim is sort of an unofficial Jewish holiday.

 We are aware of the irony that traditionally only men celebrate Purim.
 What’s with that guys?
 However, Purim is a celebration of a great woman and how she broke tradition to save her people.